Tapestry (Carole King album): Awards

 Along with being selected Album of the Year, Tapestry received Grammys for Best Female Pop Vocal Performance, Record of the Year ("It's Too Late"), and Song of the Year ("You've Got a Friend") at the 14th Annual Grammy Awards, making King the first solo female artist to win the Grammy Award for Record of the Year and the first woman to win the Grammy Award for Song of the Year.
+It was also the most awards a single artist had received in one ceremony up to that point.

 The album remained on the Billboard charts for 313 weeks (second only to Pink Floyd's The Dark Side of the Moon's 724 weeks).